aicodix/ira/README.md

 ### TODO

-* Write disable flags to resolve write conflicts with DDSMs
 * Reference decoder in C++
 * Tool for generating code table entries
 * Tool for enforcing below rules for code table entries